Small Map of Main Legations - Click through for Large Version

 Along the Route North one gets more views of the Buildings of the Former French Legation on the corner of former Rue Marco Polo.

 Next is the not-much-advertized Central Party Office of the Beijing Communist Party of China Branch.
+It was refurbished in 2013 and looks brandnew today.
 As you may have expected by now here the Gate is once more Guarded and Photography is expressely forbidden.
-Rue Hart is across.
+There is a guard on duty 24/7 so, there is little opportunity for snapshots.

 Jardine Matheson Co. at the Beijing Legations